bodymoto/bodymoto/README.md

 - A backend with stateless REST architecture
 - A suite of custom algorithms used to manipulate a custom data structure containing a dictionary of nearly 6,000 objects

-**How Bodyboon works:** <br/>
+**How the app works:** <br/>
-First establish a nutritional baseline.
-Enter the ingredients found in a meal you normally eat into Bodyboon and then analyze the meal to view it's nutrition content.
-A breakdown will be provided displaying the total amount of nutrients & provide additional insights into how to improve.
-It also tracks your daily nutrition and provides dietary recommendations.<br />
+Enter the ingredients found in a meal you normally eat into the app to establish a baseline.
+Then analyze the meal to view it's nutrition content.
+A breakdown will be provided of its nutrition & offer additional insights into how to improve.
+It also tracks your daily nutrition intake and provides daily dietary recommendations based on your age, sex, weight, height and activity level.<br />
 <br/>
 (っ˘ڡ˘ς) ♨ (๑ᵔ⤙ᵔ๑)<br/>